1862

 During World War II

-• Extension named official agency of education for farmers and homemakers.
+• Extension is named the official agency of education for farmers and homemakers.
 Program priorities shift toward national security.

 • Nutrition educators enhance victory gardens.